lammps/lammps/doc/src/angle_mesocnt.rst

 Here, :math:`r_0` is the equilibrium distance of the bonds included in the angle, see :doc:`bond_style mesocnt <bond_mesocnt>`.

-In harmonic mode with preset *custom*, the additional paramter is:
+In harmonic mode with preset *custom*, the additional parameter is:

 * :math:`K_\text{H}` (energy)

 Hence, this setting is simply a wrapper for :doc:`bond_style harmonic
 <bond_harmonic>` with an equilibrium angle of 180 degrees.

-In harmonic mode with preset *custom*, the additional paramters are:
+In harmonic mode with preset *custom*, the additional parameters are:

 * :math:`K_\text{H}` (energy)
 * :math:`K_\text{B}` (energy)